Colibacillosis (Bacterial infection caused by E. coli) in Dogs

 Symptoms

-The symptoms of colibacillosis in dogs can vary depending on the age, immune status of the dog, and virulence of the E. coli strain.
-In young puppies whose immune systems are not yet fully developed, the symptoms may be more severe.
+The symptoms of Colibacillosis in dogs can vary depending on the dog’s age, immune status, and the virulence of the E. coli strain.
+In young puppies, whose immune system is not yet fully developed, the symptoms can be more severe.

 Diagnosis